SciKit-Surgery/scikit-surgerybard/doc/02_3_Make_Your_Own_Pointer.rst

 For now, have a look in the file "CT_Fiduicial_Markers.txt".
 This is an ordered list of the positions of 4 fiducial markers that we have previously located in the CT scan.
-If we can find the corresponding points on the physical phantom, we can register the model to the physical world.
-This can be done by minimising the mean distance between the two point sets, using the "Procustes" algorithm.
+If we can find the corresponding points on the physical phantom, we can register (align) the CT scan to the physical world.
+This can be done by minimising the mean distance between the two point sets, using the "Orthogonal Procustes" algorithm.

 Locating fiducial markers in physical space is usually done with a pointer, which consists of some tracking markers attached to a tipped instrument.
 You may have seen some